UniSharp/laravel-audit-trail/README.md

    * Model(key) means the model class you're going to be audited.
    * Log model(value) stands for the model you'd like to save your auditing records.
    * You need to make your own migrations to record those logs. (there's a sample migration file in the package)
-   * If you don't create a mapping for your model, the package will record your logs to the default `log` model.
+   * If you don't create a mapping for your model, the package will record your logs to the default `Log` model automatically.

 ## Usage

-* If there's a User model, and I would like to keep users' records to UserLog model
+* If there's a User model, and you would like to keep users' records to UserLog model
   1. Create a UserLog migration file
   2. Fill in your model map in `config/audit.php` like this: `'App\User' => 'App\UserLog'`
   3. In any place you want to audit your user logs